 “Great blog post ideas” subject lines that add value

-Show your recipients that you’ve put effort into doing your research on topics that are relevant to their blog and would make a perfect addition.
-This is a great way to engage with your readers as it comes to their website’s content, they’d love to hear what you have for them.
+Show your recipients that you’ve put effort into researching topics relevant to their blog and would make a perfect addition.
+This is a great way to engage with your readers when it comes to their website’s content; they’d love to hear what you have for them.

 1. Great content ideas for your blog